-In this graph, x axis will be the two approaches of record deduplication and y axis will be accuracy in %.
-From the graph see that, accuracy of the system is reduced in Genetic programming than our proposed hidden markov model based record deduplication.
-From this graph, we can say that the accuracy of record deduplication approach is increased, which will be the best one
+In this graph, x axis is the two approaches of record deduplication and y axis is accuracy in %.
+From the above graph, it is shown that the accuracy of the system is reduced in Genetic programming than the proposed Hidden Markov Model based record deduplication.
+From this graph, the accuracy of record deduplication approach is increased, which is the better one.